WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

 4. As you make changes to the front end, they will automatically be updated in this browser window each time you save the changed file.

 ### Running the Back End

+***Since the database used in this project is stored on Colorado State University (CSU) Computer Science lab machines, the project is only available to users who have access to these machines.
+While the development server is not hosted on these machines, the database connections rely on access to them, and thus the Java files will not compile properly if you are not securely connected to one of these machines.***

+To load the back end server, you must first securely connect to the CSU system.
+Using PowerShell (Windows) or the terminal (Mac/Linux), connect to the system via the following command:

+>ssh -L 56247:faure.cs.colostate.edu:3306 <eid-username>@<machine-name>.cs.colostate.edu

+replacing `<eid-username>` with your EID and `<machine-name>` with the identifier of your preferred lab machine.
+Once connected, you can perform the steps below to access the server. **You must remain connected to the CSU machine throughout development to maintain access to the back end server.**

 This project uses [Apache Maven](https://maven.apache.org/) and [Spring Boot](https://spring.io/projects/spring-boot) as a project manager and back end framework, respectively.
 This allows for each packaging of builds, as well as testing of the back end components through a micro service.
 To test the back end, you must use these tools in tandem:

 1. First, you must package the project.
 To do this from the console, navigate to the root directory for the project ("*cs414-f20-public_class_TeamD*").
 Then, run `mvn package` to compile and package the project.
 2. Once the project is prepared, you can then run `mvn spring-boot:run` from the same directory to load the back end server.
 3. While React automatically loads a browser window, the back end server does not.
 To view the server, navigate a browser window to http://localhost:8080.
 4. To view changes in back end files or database connections, the project must be rebuilt using `mvn package` and then reloaded using `mvn spring-boot:run`.
 Changes are not hot-loaded into the browser like they are with React, since Java files must be recompiled with each change.

+### Notes on Running the Server
+While front end changes can be made quickly with the hot loader feature, any changes that require communication with the back end will require a repackaging/reloading of the project.
+Because of this, we recommend loading the front end and back end servers simultaneously and using port 3000 to observe front end edits and only updating the back end when required.